aabeveridge/mm-rpi/README.md

     massmine --task=google-country-trends

+You should see JSON data printed directly to your terminal with that command---showing the top trends for each country tracked by Google.
 After confirming that MassMine works, exit the terminal.

 ## 3. Connect the External Hard Drive